jaypipes/articles/db/uuid-vs-integer.md

 ORDER BY o.created_on DESC
 ```

-Note that for schema design "C", since we use the UUID as the external
+**NOTE**: For schema design "C", since we use the UUID as the external
-identifier for the customer, we need to join to the `customers` table in order to
+identifier for the customer, we need to join to the `customers` table in order
-query on the customer's UUID value.
+to query on the customer's UUID value.
 Since the UUID *is* the primary key in
 schema design "B" and the auto-incrementing integer *is* the primary key in
-schema design "A", those queries need not join to the `customers` table.
+schema design "A", those queries **do not need to join** to the `customers` table.

 ### Order counts by status

-The `order_counts_by_status` scenario, from the brick-and-mortar
-application, includes a single `SELECT` statement that is exactly the same for
+The `order_counts_by_status` scenario also includes a single `SELECT` statement
-each schema design:
+that is exactly the same for each schema design:

 ```sql
 SELECT o.status, COUNT(*) AS num_orders